-Follow the cleaning instructions that come in the box with your MDI.
-The most important thing to remember is to never wash the metal canister or put it in water – only wash the plastic parts.
+It’s a good idea to clean your inhaler at least once each week.
+Even if you can’t see any medicine build-up, it’s important to keep your inhaler clean so that it doesn’t get blocked.
+The most important thing to remember is to never wash the metal canister or put it in water - only wash the plastic parts.

-- Remove the metal canister from the plastic casing of the inhaler and remove the mouthpiece cover.
+- Remove the metal canister from the plastic casing of the inhaler and remove the mouthpiece cap.

 - Rinse the plastic casing thoroughly under warm running water.

-- Put the metal canister into the plastic casing, test it by releasing a single puff into the air and replace the mouthpiece cover.
+- Put the metal canister into the plastic casing, test it by releasing a single puff into the air, and replace the mouthpiece cap.

-- Do NOT use water to wipe the dry powder inhaler because the powder is sensitive to moisture.
+- Never use water to wipe the dry powder inhaler because the powder is sensitive to moisture.

-- The patient information leaflet is the leaflet that’s included in the box with a medicine.
-It explains the best way to use, clean, store and look after your inhaler.
+Your patient information leaflet (included in the box with your inhaler) should explain the best way to clean, store, and use your inhaler.
+You should always remember to:

-- Store your inhaler at the correct temperature.
+- Keep your inhaler at the correct temperature.
 Extreme temperatures and/or high altitudes can affect the medicine in your inhaler.
-Check the label on your inhaler for storage instructions.
-Don’t leave your inhaler where it might get too hot or cold (for example in your car or on a sunny window sill).
+Don’t leave your inhaler where it might get too hot or cold - for example in your car or on a sunny windowsill

-- Remember to store all your medicines out of reach of children and pets.
+- Store all medicines safely, out of reach of children and pets.